2.1 Basis of preparation

 III.
 Subsequent measurement - financial liabilities

 Subsequent to initial recognition, the liability component of a compound financial instrument is measured at amortised cost using the effective interest method.
 The equity component of a compound financial instrument is not re-measured.
 Interest related to the financial liability is recognised in profit or loss under finance cost.
-On conversion at maturity, the financial liability is reclassified to equity and no gain or loss is recognised.
+On conversion, the financial liability is reclassified to equity and no gain or loss is recognised.
+The original equity component remains as equity (which may be transferred from one-line item within equity to another) upon conversion or maturity.

 c.
 Measurement - derivative financial instruments